stacks-network/stacks-core/sip/sip-001-burn-election.md

 ## Burn Window

-The rate at which the burn tokens are destroyed for proof-of-burn mining will fluctuate over time.
-This affects the ease at which a "deep fork" can be executed:
+The fork choice rule effectively menas that in order to produce a fork that is _h_ blocks deep, the majority of leaders must spend _O(h)_ epochs producing it.
+However, the rate at which burn tokens are destroyed effects how easy or expensive it is to carry out a deep fork.
+If the rate fluctuates both drastically and suddenly, a few well-placed leaders can carry out a deep fork before the rest of the network has a chance to react to it:

-* If the burn rate increases too quickly, then a few rich leaders can quickly dominate the sortition process (and rewards) and effectively take over the chain before other participants have had a chance to react.
-A set of rich leaders could burn a large amount of burn tokens to produce an alternative fork in only a few rounds (on the order of the depth of the fork) and maintain it as long as they have at least 51% of the burn capacity.
-Also, if there are too many commitment transactions or burn transactions in the burn chain mempool, a "burn collapse" event can result whereby a legitimate commitment transaction is prevented from being mined and the Stacks blockchain stalls for the epoch.
+* A few rich leaders can quickly dominate the sortition process (and rewards) by suddenly increasing their burn rate, and effectively take over the chain before other participants have had a chance to react.

-* If the burn rate decreases too quickly, then it makes it easy for opportunistic attackers to cheaply produce an alternative fork before honest participants can react.
-In particular, an opportunistic fork coalition can create a deep fork in only a few rounds in a similar manner described above.
+* A few high-burn leaders can all stop burning at the same time, leading to a sudden decrease in the burn rate.
+This would make it easy for opportunistic attackers to cheaply produce an alternative fork before honest participants can react.

-In order to increase the time it takes to execute a deep fork under these circumstances (i.e. to give the network's participants a chance to react), the Stacks blockchain implements a "burn window" whereby it decides how much cryptocurrency all participants must destroy in order for *any* leaders to be selected (regardless of which chain tip).
+In order to give the network a chance to react to sudden increases or decreases in burn rate, the Stacks blockchain "smooths out" its measured burn rate.
+To do so, it implements a "burn window" whereby it decides how much cryptocurrency all participants must destroy in order for *any* leaders to be selected (regardless of which chain tip).
 This measurement includes **all** block commitments and **all** user burns -- even well-formed burns for otherwise invalid or missing blocks.

+The purpose of the burn window is to ensure that a deep fork takes _O(h + d)_ epochs to create, where _d_ is a function of the rate at which the burn rates change.
+Higher burn rate fluctuations make it so a deep fork takes longer to carry out.

-The burn window is measured over a variable-length sequence of epochs and has a "burn quota" that must be met before a leader can be elected.
-The burn quota determines how much cryptocurrency must be burned in all epochs in the window in order for the next sortition to occur.
+The burn window is measured over a variable-length sequence of epochs, and is used to calculate a "burn quota."
+The burn quota is used to (1) determine how much cryptocurrency must be burned in all epochs in the window in order for the next sortition to occur, and (2) cap the maximum amount of cryptcurrency that will be accepted for a block built on a non-canonical fork.
 The burn quota is controlled via a negative feedback loop, whereby the burn quota is additively increased with excessive burns and multiplicatively decreased in the absence of burns.
 The Stacks blockchain tracks an average burns/window value to determine which action to